Building Community Partnerships

 Already, millions of dollars private investment has come to the region through projects associated with the NRVLI goals.
 Visit the NRV Livability Initiative, browse the new Data Dashboard tracking our progress, and/or read about dozens of community projects putting NRVLI ideas into action in the semi-annual newsletters.

 The Community Foundation was pleased to be a partner in the Initiative together with numerous other local governments, nonprofits, and educational institutions and regional organizations to provide guidance to the overall development of the plans between 2010 and 2013.
-In July 2014, the CFNRV welcomed Kim Thurlow, former Project Manager for NRVLI, to our staff through an innovative partnership with the NRV Regional Commission.
+The Community Foundation continues to partner with the NRV Regional Commission to support the Initiative.
 Our two organizations now work together with governments, business, individuals, and nonprofits to implement the ideas in the Livability report.
-For more information, contact Kim Thurlow, Community Programs Director, at firstname.lastname@example.org.
+For more information, contact the Community Foundation at firstname.lastname@example.org.

 The Alliance for Better Childcare Strategies, Inc. (ABCs) was established in February 2016 after two years of work by an area-wide advisory committee focused on strengthening the community’s early child care and education infrastructure to attract and retain talented people with young children in the area.
 In December 2016, ABCs welcomed its first Executive Director, Bethany Mott, who will work with the Board of Directors to develop its goals and core programs.
 For more information, contact Bethany at email@example.com.